tdwg/website/conferences/2024/sessions/index.md

 **Abstract**<br />
 The new Herbarium Handbook, published in 2023, came about after extensive research from curators from a swathe of international herbaria.
 Taking the example of mounting specimens, and realising how much the process varies between institutes, it is easy to see that herbaria have developed unique procedures and techniques for curatorial tasks.
 Across the globe big things are happening at herbaria, from digitisation to museum accreditation and relocation of collections.
 Procedures and techniques are being adapted in different ways whilst entirely new protocols and methods are being developed and implemented.

 This symposium aims to bring colleagues together to share these updates, interesting findings and lessons learned which will be useful to other herbaria going through similar changes.
-We encourage best practice considerations and welcome anyone working with these collections to share their experiences."
+We encourage best practice considerations and welcome anyone working with these collections to share their experiences.

 ## SYM21 Indigenous Traditional Knowledge and Natural History Collections